vmsmith/vmsmith.github.io/content/architecture/251212-system-architecture.md

 ## Role of This Architecture

-This diagram and description constitute a **reference architecture**, not an implementation blueprint.
+This diagram and description constitute an operational view in a **system architecture**, not an implementation blueprint.
 They define conceptual boundaries, responsibilities, and interface relationships, while leaving room for iteration as real use cases and constraints emerge.